deliasoare/Calculator/README.md

 A simple web application made to calculate different operations, ranging from additions to divisions.

-While one can press the keys, an user using a keyboard can also make use of the it, as follows:
+While one can press the keys, an user using a keyboard can also make use of the it:

 ## Keys for using the keyboard:
 	Controls: